GATHIGIMUREITHI/phase3project/README.md

 ---

-## 🎯 Project Overview
+ Project Overview

 Customer churn is a critical challenge in the telecommunications industry, where acquiring new customers costs **5-25 times more** than retaining existing ones.
 This project builds a predictive model to:

-- ✅ Identify customers at high risk of churning before they leave
+-  Identify customers at high risk of churning before they leave
-- ✅ Understand key factors contributing to customer churn
+-  Understand key factors contributing to customer churn
-- ✅ Develop targeted retention strategies to reduce churn rate
+-  Develop targeted retention strategies to reduce churn rate
-- ✅ Provide actionable insights for business stakeholders
+-  Provide actionable insights for business stakeholders

-**Stakeholder**: Executive Leadership Team at SyriaTel Telecommunications Company
+Stakeholder: Executive Leadership Team at SyriaTel Telecommunications Company

 ---

-## 💼 Business Problem
+Business Problem

 SyriaTel is experiencing customer attrition and needs a data-driven approach to: